-Sci-fi drama For All Mankind was among the first wave of original shows that debuted on Apple TV+ back in November.
+Sci-fi drama For All Mankind was among the first wave of original shows that debuted on Apple TV+ in November 2019.
 Starring Joel Kinnaman and created by Ronald D. Moore (Battlestar Galactica), the series offered an alternative view of the United States’ involvement in the 1960s space race.
 The Soviet Union becomes the first to land on the moon, setting off a chain of events that introduces some fun new twists in the timeline of innovation in NASA’s space program.

-According to The Wrap, For All Mankind nabbed an early Season 2 renewal back in mid-October, just a few weeks before Season 1 premiered.
+According to The Wrap, For All Mankind nabbed an early Season 2 renewal back in mid-October 2019, just a few weeks before Season 1 premiered.
 The Apple TV+ series was one of a handful of original shows — including the Jason Momoa series See — that scored an early Season 2 renewal.

-What is the For All Mankind Season 2 release date?
+When was the For All Mankind Season 2 release date?

 How many episodes are in For All Mankind Season 2?